WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   - $e : [t1*] -> [t2*]
 ```

-The instruction `suspend` invokes the control tag named `$e` with
+The `suspend` instruction invokes the control tag `$e` with arguments
-arguments of types `tp*`.
-Operationally, the instruction transfers
-control out of the continuation to the nearest enclosing handler for
+of types `t1*`.
+It suspends the current continuation up to the nearest
-`$e`.
-This behaviour is similar to how raising an exception transfers
+enclosing handler for `$e`.
+This behaviour is similar to how raising
-control to the nearest exception handler that handles the
+an exception transfers control to the nearest exception handler that
-exception.
-The key difference is that the continuation at the
+handles the exception.
+The key difference is that the continuation at
-suspension point expects to be resumed later with arguments of types
+the suspension point expects to be resumed later with arguments of
-`tr*`.
+types `t2*`.

-### Binding continuations
+### Partial application

-The parameter list of a continuation may be shrunk via `cont.bind`.
-This
-instruction provides a way to partially apply a given
-continuation.
-This facility turns out to be important in practice due
-to the block and type structure of Wasm as in order to return a
-continuation from a block, all branches within the block must agree on
-the type of continuation.
-By using `cont.bind`, one can
-programmatically ensure that the branches within a block each return a
-continuation with compatible type (the [Examples](#examples) section
-provides several example usages of `cont.bind`).
+A suspended continuation can be partially applied to a prefix of its
+arguments yielding another suspended continuation.

 ```wast
   cont.bind $ct1 $ct2 : [t1* (ref $ct1)] -> [(ref $ct2)]